Kava-Labs/kava/simulations/README.md

 Then to run stuff you create "jobs" and submit them to a job queue.

-The number of machine running auto-scales to match the number of jobs.
+The number of machines running auto-scales to match the number of jobs.
 When there are no jobs there are no machines, so you don't pay for anything.

 Jobs are defined as a docker image (assumed hosted on dockerhub) and a command string.
 >e.g. `kava/kava-sim:version1`, `go test ./app`